+The NSLT business consists of the premium provision for the corporate contracts and the claims provisions defined by the Chain Ladder method, applied to both individual and corporate business.
 In contrast to individual contracts, the group contracts are annually renewable and premiums can be revised yearly based on loss ratio experiences.
 Consequently, the time horizon considered for measuring the risks for group business is only one year.
-As shown in QRT 26.04.01.03 in Annex, premium and reserve risk are solely driven by medical expenses insurance and proportional reinsurance.